 - Complete and submit the Application for Admission, available through our website, www.zmi.edu/apply, with a recent passport style photo uploaded in the Application, and the $50 application fee.

 - Request Clergy & Personal Recommendation forms, and have those who will be providing references complete the Recommendations online, through the link in the Application for Admission.

 - Request all High School Transcripts / Home School Credit Evaluation to be sent directly to Zion Ministerial Institute.

 - Once all Application for Admission items have been received, the Chancellor will review the Applicant’s file, after which Applicants will be notified of the decision in writing.

-Each Academic Year comprises two semesters, each sixteen (16) weeks long, with enrollment accepted for fall semesters only for each Academic Year.
-Semesters are structured with foundation courses in the fall, and advanced courses in the spring.
+Each Academic Year comprises two semesters, each thirteen (13) weeks long, with enrollment accepted for Fall and Spring semesters.
 Students attend and assist at a one-week Pastor’s Convention each semester.
 All courses scheduled are mandatory for all full-time students (resident or non-resident), or full-time auditing.

 At this time, ZMI does not require students to be vaccinated prior to arrival.
 However, we strongly recommend students to get vaccinated at the earliest opportunity.
 ZMI seeks at all times to comply with published state guidelines and requirements for educational institutions.
 The ZMI administration takes the health and safety of all students and ZMI residents very seriously.
 Please note, COVID-19 is subject to change at any time without notice.